nci/scores/docs/paper.md

 All of the scores and metrics in this package have undergone a thorough statistical and scientific review.
 Every score has a companion Jupyter Notebook tutorial demonstrating its use in practice.

-At the time of writing, the scores contained in this package are: MSE, MAE, RMSE, FIRM [@Taggart:2022a], CRPS (including threshold-weighting, see [@Gneiting:2011]), the FlipFlop index [@Griffiths:2019] and the Murphy score [@Ehm:2016].
+At the time of writing, the scores contained in this package are: MSE, MAE, RMSE, FIRM [@Taggart:2022a], CRPS for CDFs (including threshold-weighting, see [@Gneiting:2011]), the FlipFlop index [@Griffiths:2019; @griffiths2021circular], ROC curves, the quantile score, and the Murphy score [@Ehm:2016].
 It also includes the Diebold-Mariano statistical test [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.
+Additionally it contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams [@dimitriadis2021stable].

 # Statement of Need

 The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.

-`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, FlipFlop index), complex scores (e.g. CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
+`scores` includes novel scores not commonly found elsewhere (e.g. FIRM, FlipFlop index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
 Scores provides its own implementations where relevant to avoid extensive dependencies.

 `scores` works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data.
 It has proper treatments for missing data, masking of data and weighting of results.